-There is no "gold standard" for the objective measures of pain-related physical or functional capacity in use within the health care system.
-Practitioner ratings are subject to the standard range of observer biases and often lack consistent rating scales used to rate performance, which reduces their reliability and validity.
-In addition, despite their apparent objectivity, practitioner ratings are highly subjective since they rely on their clinical experience and internalized schema, which may account for their poor interrater reliabilities.21-23 Also, pain intensity, functionality, and quality of life may not match, especially in chronic pain.
+There is no "gold standard" for the objective measures of pain-related physical or functional capacity in use within the healthcare system.
+Practitioner ratings are subject to the standard range of observer biases (21) and often lack consistent rating scales used to rate performance, which reduces their reliability and validity.
+Additionally, despite their apparent objectivity, practitioner ratings are highly subjective since they rely on their clinical experience and internalized schema that may begin at childhood, which may account for their poor inter-rater reliabilities (22-24).
+Also, pain intensity, functionality, and quality of life may not match, especially in chronic pain.
 Our study validates the use of the algometer for quantitative sensory testing for hyperalgesia in patients with chronic pain in settings where rapid and cost-effective assessment is necessary.
 Our study has several strengths.
-First, a physician experienced in the treatment and diagnosis of CRPS evaluated research participants, thus limiting interobserver variance.
+First, a physician experienced in the treatment and diagnosis of CRPS evaluated research subjects, thus limiting inter-observer variance.
 Second, this is the first study to show that it is possible to direct the treatment of chronic pain using a tool that measures quantitative sensory testing.
 Furthermore, determining the intensity of pain experienced by the patient using pain thresholds under blinded conditions is more objective than in previous studies that depend on self-reporting of pain by the patient.
 Third, video documentation of results has not been previously done for CRPS or other chronic pain afflictions.
 Video documentation (and evaluation by a blinded interpreter) adds to the validity of our findings.
-Fourth, for the first time, ketamine was given to conscious patients, and there were no adverse hallucinations documented.
-Last, we believe that utilizing pain thresholds in the treatment of other chronic pain disorders will broaden the applicability of this tool across many specialties and facilitate research into chronic pain.
+Fourth, for the first time, ketamine was given to patients who were conscious, and there were no adverse hallucinations documented.
+Lastly, we believe that utilizing pain thresholds in the treatment of other chronic pain disorders will broaden the applicability of this tool across many specialties and facilitate research into chronic pain.

-In summary, our findings suggest that 4 days of treatment with ketamine are sufficient for the treatment of hyperalgesia of the lower extremities associated with the diagnosis of CRPS.
-But for the upper extremities, >4 days may be required.
-This study demonstrated that there is a strong correlation between clinical improvements in hyperalgesia and improvements in strength and range of motion of patients on a short-term basis during the 4-day ketamine infusion (Fig. 3).
-However, the effects of treating CRPS has to be associated with the improvement of quality of life in the long term.
+In summary, our findings suggest that four days of treatment with ketamine are sufficient for the treatment of hyperalgesia of the lower extremities associated with the diagnosis of CRPS.
+But for the upper extremities, more than four days may be required.
+This study demonstrated that there is a strong correlation between clinical improvements in hyperalgesia and improvements in strength and range of motion of patients on a short-term basis during the four-day ketamine infusion (Figure 3).
+However, the effects of treating CRPS has to be associated with the improvement of quality of life in the long-term.
 Future studies are in progress to determine if pain thresholds are predictive of the long-term efficacy of ketamine in several domains such as strength, range of motion, sleep, depression, opioid use, and patient's ability to work.
-The use of pretreatment and posttreatment videos in this short-term study will serve as a useful baseline in assessing changes in the quality of life and abilities of the patients in the long term.
+The use of pre and post-treatment videos in this short-term study will serve as a useful baseline in assessing changes in the quality of life and abilities of the patients in the long-term.